-- ^aFind out the Establish the identity and position of the visitors. - Ensure the reason for the visit matches the position of the visitors.
-During the visit - ^aKeep a record of visits.
-Provide a specific badge. - ≟Make visitors of sensitive areas leave all electronic devices (e.g. mobile phones and photographic equipment) at a designated place (e.g. the-reception). - -Accompany visitors at all times in the company, even into the most incongruous places. - Establish a visit program with the clarifying content of presentations and identifying ication_of information that should not to be disclosed.
-In the company. - Prevent Prohibit-contact with employees not previously approached to be their contacts. - -Prevent the same questions from being asked of to different employees. - ^aDo not answer any relevant questions outside the originally planned subject of the visit. - Do not allow any photos, sound recordings or sampling to be taken/made except if authorised.
+- Establish the identity and position of the visitors. - Ensure the reason for the visit matches the position of the visitors.

+During the visit

+- Keep a record of visits.
+Provide a specific badge. - Make visitors of sensitive areas leave all electronic devices (e.g. mobile phones and photographic equipment) at a designated place (e.g. reception). - Accompany visitors at all times in the company, even into the most incongruous places. - Establish a visit program clarifying content of presentations and identifying information that should not be disclosed.
+Define the visit route, avoiding sensitive areas in the company. - Prevent contact with employees not previously approached to be their contacts. - Prevent the same questions from being asked to different employees. - Do not answer any relevant questions outside the originally planned subject of the visit. - Do not allow any photos, sound recordings or sampling to be taken/made except if authorised.